MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_status.md

 ### Next Actions

-1. Begin drafting the Big-Block Alternatives article using completed research and outline
+1. Begin drafting Big-Block Alternatives article based on completed outline
 2. Finalize image collection for Mercury Cyclone and Hellcat articles
 3. Establish publishing workflow and hosting platform for completed articles
 4. Review new article opportunities and prioritize next batch

-### Active Tasks (March 26, 2025)
-- Completed Mercury Cyclone article (ahead of schedule)
-- Completed Hellcat comparison article (ahead of schedule)
-- Completed Big-Block Alternatives article research, analysis, outline, and link collection
-- Remaining tasks to address:
-  1. Draft Big-Block Alternatives article
-  2. Finalize multimedia for all articles
-  3. Establish publishing platform and workflow
+### Project Progress Summary
+- 2 articles completed (100%)
+- 1 article in progress (50% complete)
+- 3 articles pending
+- Overall project completion: ~42%
+- Ahead of original schedule by approximately 1 week

 ### Conclusion

-The Muscle Car Blogs Project is progressing exceptionally well, with both the Mercury Cyclone and Hellcat comparison articles completed ahead of schedule and significant progress on the Big-Block Alternatives article.
-The comprehensive research and detailed articles provide strong, SEO-optimized content that significantly outperforms competitor articles.
+The Muscle Car Blogs Project is progressing exceptionally well, with both the Mercury Cyclone and Hellcat comparison articles completed ahead of schedule.
+The Big-Block Alternatives article is now 50% complete with comprehensive research, outline, and external link collection finished.
 The project is on track to meet all established deadlines, potentially finishing earlier than anticipated.